 Using Weighted NPS to Gain More Insight

-In this scenario, the customer CLV (customer lifetime value) is $4,000 across the board for all customers, but we can dig deeper with our segmented information.
+In this scenario, the customer CLV (customer lifetime value) is $4,000 across the board for all customers, but we can dig deeper into our segmented information.
 Imagine that Millennials spend more than Gen Z, let’s say $8,000 and $2,000.
 Though 2 of the 5 sampled customers are Millennials, they account for $16,000 in LTV, which is more than half of the business.
-Once you add these data into the mix, the business doesn’t seem to be doing so well amongst their most valuable customer segment:
+Once you add this data to the mix, the business doesn’t seem to be doing so well amongst their most valuable customer segment:

 Now you can see the kind of money that’s often left on the table.
 When we re-calculating NPS based on the weighted revenue data, the score from our examples ends up at -18.
 As NPS becomes weighted, it becomes much clearer that this business could stand to lose more than 70% of their revenue if Detractors and Passives are not addressed.